 What I loved most about the wheeled backpack I started traveling with (that has since been discontinued by High Sierra) was that it had a detachable daypack.
 Most of the time I rolled the bag and wore the daypack, but I always had the option of rolling the whole thing; and when I needed to strap it all to my back, the ability to attach the daypack was invaluable.

 For a wheeled backpack with detachable daypack, check out the Osprey Meridian 75L/28IN Wheeled Pack.
-(Downside: no hip belt, which will make carrying it longer distances more difficult).
+Downside: no hip belt, which will make carrying it longer distances more difficult.
+Also, reviews indicate the daypack is pretty small.

 Personally, I now travel with checked rolling luggage.
 Ever since my shamanic escapades, and having a home base that I thought was “for good” in Peru, I now insist on having a few extras that mean my checked bag weighs in at 18-19kg.
 (Remember, that’s pretty much everything I own).